SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 The present study confirms previous findings and contributes additional evidence that suggests ...
 This research has several practical applications.
 Firstly, it points to ...

-## Writing Conclusion
+## Significance of the findings with a qualification

-> Significance of the findings with a qualification
+↑ Writing Conclusion

 Whilst this study did not confirm X, it did partially substantiate ...
 Despite its exploratory nature, this study offers some insight into ...
 Although the current study is based on a small sample of participants, the findings suggest ...
 Notwithstanding these limitations, the study suggests that ...

-## Writing Conclusion
+## Limitations of the current study

-> Limitations of the current study
+↑ Writing Conclusion

 Finally, a number of important limitations need to be considered.
 First, ...
 The findings in this report are subject to at least three limitations.
 First, ...